duoncode/cms/README.md

-# FiveOrbs Content Management Framework
+# Duon Content Management Framework

 > :warning: **Note**: This library is under active development, some of the listed features are still experimental and subject to change.
 Large parts of the documentation are missing.